Opportunities to Improve the Expansion and Impact of Agricultural Lending in Mali

 Overall, this research suggests that agricultural lending tailored to the farmers’ seasonal cash flow may be an effective way to increase investments in agriculture and improve yields and profits.
 Furthermore, the evidence that productive farmers are more likely both to apply for agricultural loans and to generate higher returns on the agricultural investments they make has important implications for credit markets.
 Farmers vary in the returns they are able to generate from inputs, and agricultural loans attract clients with a better-than-average ability to grow their farms.

 Beaman, Lori, Dean Karlan, Bram Thuysbaert, and Christopher Udry.
-“Self-Selection into Credit Markets: Evidence from Agriculture in Mali.”
-Working Paper, May 2015.
+“Selection into Credit Markets: Evidence from Agriculture in Mali.”
+Working Paper, March 2020.